traumst/neon-chat/README.md

 ```

 With this, all of queries are executed in a single session, we can find it in the history, and both `-cmd`s values are cleaned up for the next query.
 Semicolon is also not required for a single query.
 No global setting to mess with running code later.

-## System requirements

-I don't normally specify such info, because this is absolutely subjective and could probably work "fine" on less that half of minimal requirements.
-But then we start testing the limits of garbage collection and resource allocation.
-This is russian roulette and I love it!
-Test it out and report the lowest resource consumption you are able to achieve while serving a hot steamy load.

-### Pre-measure estimates

-What **I** think a good measure is
-* ~1000 active/concurrent users
-* 100-300 mixed calls per second
-* responses always under 200ms

-#### Minimal Requirements

-Obviously our machine is expected to be bottlenecked by the CPU the most here, expect occasional hang or reboot.

-* 1 CORE    - with arbitrary performance
-* 256MB RAM - for app memory and db caches with ~30% spair
-* 2GB DISK  - for dependencies, db file, logs with ~60% spair

-#### Recommended Requirements

-Here we should not cross ~85% cpu anymore, memory should be at max ~50% in use

-* 2+ CORES   - to better utilize go concurrency
-* 512MB+ RAM - lower % usage = faster RAM lookup
-* 4GB+ DISK  - same as RAM for SSD, otherwise it's only log space for HHD